stat20/old-course-materials/labs/04/index.md

 The `stat20data` package contains a data set called `flights` that contains *all* of the flights that left from San Francisco International Airport and Oakland International Airports between January 1st and December 31st 2020.
 You will use this rich data set to learn essential skills of data subsetting and aggregation, here using the `dplyr` package in the `tidyverse`.

 ### Concepts
-- Filtering data frames according to
+- Filtering data frames according to the values of the variables
 - Summarizing variables with appropriate summary statistics
--
+- Changing the unit of observation through grouped operations
+- Using structure found in plots to make claims and hypotheses about the phenomenon at hand

 ### Skills
 - Writing data pipelines
 - Writing filter

 #### R Functions

-- filter()
+- filter() and comparison operators
 - group_by()
 - %>%